Online (DEL-MEM) Curriculum & Courses

 Environmental policies have evolved from strict reliance on command and control systems to experimentation with alternative approaches.
 In this course, students study this evolution by first examining the history and context of U.S. policy development processes and institutions.
 Command approaches to air and water pollution and waste management are considered along with alternative approaches, such as market-based programs, public-private partnerships and voluntarism.
 Policies for managing land, natural resources, species protection and addressing transnational and global environmental problems are examined.
 Policy implementation and devolution of responsibilities to state and local governments and the private sector is stressed.
 Three credits.

-The master’s project is an integral part of the total education of the professional student in the Nicholas School.
+The master’s project (MP) is an integral part of the total education of the professional student in the Nicholas School.
 It is intended to represent the student's major academic focus, and demonstrate the student's competence in that area.
+An MP allows for a student to address an original idea or question in a novel context, to develop research skills (including lit review, case studies, data analysis, policy analysis), to make the most of an opportunity to work directly one-on-one with a faculty member with expertise in the area of your interest, and/or to expose you to ideas not available in the classroom, encourage you to make connections, create opportunities to learn new skills.
 The project integrates course work, seminars, independent projects, and other work-related experiences in an in-depth study that culminates in a professional quality report and a formal presentation.
 Four credits.

 Orientation Course: Making a Difference in the World